EOSC-TITAN/.github/profile/README.md

-# EOSC TITAN mirror repository
+# EOSC TITAN software repository

 ## About EOSC TITAN
 TITAN is a [36-month project](https://cordis.europa.eu/project/id/101129822) that proposes to develop secure and trustworthy confidential data processing and sharing capabilities, and demonstrate them in the EOSC ecosystem.
 Read more on the [project's website](https://titan-eosc.eu/).